Lymah123/100-days-of-code/daily-show-up-for- the-rest-of-2025.md

 Tue 06/05/25

 I worked on my expense tracker app.
 (I am trying to refine the app, adding more features and optimization.
 Making it standard)

+Wed 07/05/25

+I started fixing issues with currency in the add expense section of expense tracker app.